rclone/rclone/docs/content/sftp.md

 without a config file, e.g. an [on the fly](/docs/#backend-path-to-dir]) remote, rclone will have nowhere to store the result, and it will re-run the command on every access.
-To avoid this you should explicitely set the `shell_type` option to the correct value, or to `none` if you want to prevent rclone from executing any remote shell commands.
+To avoid this you should explicitly set the `shell_type` option to the correct value, or to `none` if you want to prevent rclone from executing any remote shell commands.